alonrotem/SitefinityMailServer/README.md

 ![SitefinityMailServer main window](https://raw.githubusercontent.com/alonrotem/SitefinityMailServer/master/Screenshots/Screenshot%20-%20Main%20window.png)

 ## Notable features
-* Runs an SMTP server (listening on any configured port) and receives messages (in contrast to tools like [smtp4dev](https://smtp4dev.codeplex.com/), messages are not stored and are not displayed, but only counted).
+* Runs an SMTP server (listening on any configured port) and receives messages (in contrast to tools like <a href="https://smtp4dev.codeplex.com/" target="_blank">smtp4dev</a>, messages are not stored and are not displayed, but only counted).
 Does not store any messages, does not really send any messages anywhere

 * SMTP messages are received for regardless of their recipients' addresses.